Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Definitions and foundations

 \section{Definitions and foundations}

 ~ All graphs considered in this paper are finite, simple, and undirected.
 Let $G$ be a graph.
 We let $V(G)$ and $E(G)$ denote the set of vertices and the set of edges of $G$, respectively.
-For $x\in V(G)$, let $N_G(x)$, $N_G[x]$ and $d_G(x)$ denote the \emph{open neighborhood}, the \emph{closed neighborhood}, and the \emph{degree} of $x$, respectively; thus $N_G(x)=\{y\in V(G) \mid xy\in E(G)\}$, $N_G[x]=N_G(x)\cup\{x\}$ and $d_G(x)=|N_G(x)|$.
+For a vertex $x$ of $G$, let $N_G(x)$, $N_G[x]$ and $d_G(x)$ denote the \emph{open neighborhood}, the \emph{closed neighborhood}, and the \emph{degree} of $x$, respectively; thus $N_G(x)=\{y\in V(G) \mid xy\in E(G)\}$, $N_G[x]=N_G(x)\cup\{x\}$ and $d_G(x)=|N_G(x)|$.
 For a subset $X$ of $V(G)$, we let $G[X]$ denote the subgraph of $G$ induced by $X$.
 We let $K_n$ denote the complete graph of order $n$ and let $K_{m,n}$ denote the complete bipartite graph consisting of two partite sets of order $m$ and $n$.
 A vertex of degree $k$ is said to be a \emph{$k$-vertex}, and a cycle of length $k$ is said to be a \emph{$k$-cycle}.

-A \emph{planar graph} is a graph that can be drawn on the plane without edges crossing.
-If such a graph is already drawn on the plane, then the graph is called a \emph{plane graph}.
-A \emph{plane triangulation} $G$ is an edge-maximal plane graph, that is, for any non-adjacent vertices $u,v$, $G + uv$ is non-planar.
-An \emph{outerplanar graph} is a planar graph that can be drawn on the plane such that all vertices appear on the boundary of the infinite face.
-Similarly to the plane graph, such a graph is called an \emph{outerplane graph} if it is already drawn on the plane as above.
-Moreover, an outerplanar (or outerplane) graph is \emph{maximal} if it is edge-maximal as well as a plane triangulation.
+A graph $G$ is said to be \emph{maximal} with respect to a graph property $\mathcal{P}$ if it satisfies $\mathcal{P}$, and adding any edge to $G$ results in a graph that no longer satisfies $\mathcal{P}$.